Text Technologies for Manuscript Cultures

 Key Princeton partners include the Geniza Lab, the Logion Project, and faculty and students from History, Medieval Studies, and the Seeger Center for Hellenic Studies.

 The group welcomes Princeton affiliates from all disciplines who are interested in exploring technologies for manuscripts, early print and other pre-modern evidence.
-Please contact CDH postdoc Chrstine Roughan for more information or to get involved.
+Please contact CDH postdoc Christine Roughan for more information or to get involved.

 Related projects